 Furthermore, screen enclosures are lightweight, easy to set up as most come in flat packs for you to assemble and they’re really easy to keep clean.

 The ideal size of a chameleon’s cage is 24x24x48 as it gives your chameleon plenty of room to climb but also hide when it needs to.
+The one I use and recommend is the Reptibreeze Extra Large available on Amazon.

 There is a school of thought that baby chameleons should be housed in smaller cages until they grow into larger adults.
 Personally I never saw the logic of that as they don’t have smaller spaces they grow into in nature so why the need for a small space in captivity?